-These two destinations are separate in their own right, but they are only 5km apart and share a tourist board so they are often grouped together – Bonus, two for the price of one!
+These two destinations are separate in their own right, but they are only 5km apart and share a tourist board, so they are often grouped – Bonus, two for the price of one!

-The truth is, each one has plenty to see and do, and plentiful opportunities for a holiday with a difference – they are so close that you get the best of both worlds.
+The truth is, each has plenty to see and do and plentiful opportunities for a holiday with a difference – they are so close that you get the best of both worlds.

-A beach vacay in Rabac and the romantic hilltop town of Labin.
+A beach vacation in Rabac and the romantic hilltop town of Labin.

 Let’s check out Rabac and Labin in a little more detail.

-We took a family trip late spring and ventured off the well-trodden path of eastern Istria, and landed on the east side after discovering the delights of Ozalj (another great unknown!).
+We took a family trip in late spring, ventured off the well-trodden path of eastern Istria, and landed on the east side after discovering the delights of Ozalj (another great unknown!).

 Where Can You Find Rabac & Labin?

-Both Labin and Rabac are in Istria, and they are located on the eastern side of the peninsula.
+Labin and Rabac are in Istria, located on the eastern side of the peninsula.

 Labin is around a 5km drive from the coastline, whereas Rabac is on the coast, making it a popular tourist resort for those who enjoy summertime beach fun.

-Aside from the fun and holiday vibe of these two towns, Labin is steeped in history, including an interesting coal mining story, and of course the medieval history all these Istrian Hilltop towns share.
+Aside from the fun and holiday vibe of these two towns, Labin is steeped in history, including an exciting coal mining story and, of course, the medieval history all these Istrian Hilltop towns share.

 Labin dates back to 285AD – meaning Labin was inhabited two thousand years B.C. – yikes, so old!
-The first written document is a relief from the 3rd century with the inscriptions” RES PUBLICA ALBONESSIUM”.
+The first written document is a relief from the 3rd century with the inscription” RES PUBLICA ALBONESSIUM.”

 Rabac is known as The Pearl of the Kvarner Bay, and as soon you arrive in Rabac, you’ll understand why!

-The best time for you to head this stunning region is really dependent on how hot you like the weather.
+The best time to head to this stunning region depends on how hot you like the weather.

-While there is the minor chance of rain in the shoulder seasons (more so during Autumn), the temperatures are still very warm in May, June and September; the weather is definitely beach-time suitable.
+While there is a little chance of rain in the shoulder seasons (more so during Autumn), the temperatures are still hot in May, June, and September; the weather is beach-time suitable.

-Winter is mild and wet, but this is still a good time to see the authentic Istrian way of life and revel in the Istrian food and escape the hectic summer tourism.
+Winter is mild and wet, but this is still an excellent time to see the authentic Istrian way of life, revel in the Istrian food, and escape the hectic summer tourism.

-We spent a quick two days in the area in April, after being invited by the local tourist board.
-But two days was simply not enough, we loved it and have it on the list of ‘places we’d go back to.’
+We spent a quick two days in the area in April after being invited by the local tourist board.
+But two days was not enough; we loved it and have it on the list of ‘places we’d go back to.’

 We arrived on the first day of the 9th Flower Fair in Labin – it was a perfect spring day.
 Sunny and warm.

 The gourmet event ‘Si naši gušti is easy to find in the main square in Podlabin, and we suggest you plan your trip around it!
 Restaurateurs prepare gastro delicacies, along with wines from well-known local producers.
-You can eat, and then wander the flower displays, and stalls selling other trinkets.
+You can eat and wander the flower displays and stalls selling other trinkets.